 For a Prefab node, drag a Prefab asset from the Assets panel directly into the Hierarchy panel to generate a Prefab node.
 Also, dragging a Prefab node from the Hierarchy panel into the Assets panel to generate a Prefab asset.

-Search types include: Search Name or UUID, Search UUID, Search Path, Search Component Name, and Search Asset UUID.
+Search types include: Search Name or UUID, Search UUID, Search Path, Search Component Name, Search Asset UUID, and Only Nodes With Missing Asset.

 Search Component Name will search out all nodes in the node list containing the specified component, which can be viewed in the Inspector panel, such as MeshRenderer.